ymarneth/mpv-2025/ue3-mpi/ue3-mpi/Report.md

 ### Role of root (Rank 0)

-Rank 0 then generates the potato using the `default_random_engine` that was previously prepared to a number between 20 and 50 and chooses a random receiver
+Rank 0 then generates the potato using the `default_random_engine` that was previously prepared to a number between 20 and 50 and chooses a random receiver using `MPI_Send`.
+To ensure the potato is not sent the same rank, it is wrapped in a do-while loop.

 ```cpp
 if (rank == 0) {